isomerpages/ura-lkywcp/index.md

         alt: Prize Award Ceremony & Banquet
     - infopic:
         title: Nominations now open!
-        subtitle: Be the next Laureate
+        subtitle: Be the next Prize Laureate
         description: Cities interested to participate should approach an independent third party to nominate them.
         button: More info
         url: /stage-a/